ceburo/SonarSlackNotifier/README.md

 # Install
 The plugin must be placed in *SONAR_HOME/extensions/plugins* directory and SonarQube must be restarted.

-## Using latest release
-You can find the latest release from https://github.com/sleroy/sonar-slack-notifier-plugin/releases/ page.
-Download the

 ## From sources
 To build the plugin simply run